laqieer/fe-info/readme.md

-# Metroid Fusion and Metroid Zero Mission Info Files
+# Fire Emblem Info Files

 ## About
 These files contain labeled RAM and ROM data, along with struct and enum definitions.
-They're used for the data maps website: http://labk.org/maps/
+They're used for the data maps website: https://laqieer.github.io/fe-maps/

 ## Structure
 - `yaml` - Info files in YAML format; large files are split for easier editing